 Now we’ve got this far, and we haven’t even mentioned seafood or shellfish, which of course can be a big part of a traditional Spanish Christmas.
 If you’re planning a maritime feast with fresh prawns, clams or even percebes (goose barnacles), then you can’t go wrong with a fresh, young Albariño.
 Or try a sumptuous Fino from Jerez, with its enticing salty tang that combines brilliantly with shellfish.
 If you’re planning on rolling up your sleeves and using the oven, our Marola & Mass Albariño has a little lees ageing which gives it a slightly fuller-bodied style which works well with richer fish dishes, or prawns in a garlicky sauce for example.

 Which wine to drink with a vegetarian meal

 If you’re going for a veggie meal this Christmas, you might what to think about something like Cava, Spain’s favourite sparkling wine.
 Like Champagne, Cava is made using the so-called traditional method which means some of the fermentation process happens in the bottle, allowing more complex aromas and delicious bready notes to develop.
 It's great to drink on it's own, but also works well alongside a wide range of foods.
 So it's definitely worth giving it a try.

-The Grimau winery in the Penedès region of Catalunya is one of our favourite producers, and we’re running a special offer on their Cavas in the run-up to Christmas so keep an eye out for that.
+The Grimau winery in the Penedès region of Catalunya is one of our favourite producers, and their Brut and Brut Rosat Cavas are both delicious and exceptional value for money.

 So there we have it, a few tips for the weeks ahead which we hope will take some of the stress out of festive planning and make everyone’s Christmas that little bit more enjoyable.
 Salud as we say, and a very happy holiday to you all!